-Area of Study 2: How does the cardiovascular and respiratory system function at rest and during physical activity?
+Area of Study 2: How does the cardiorespiratory system function at rest and during physical activity?
 In this area of study students examine the cardiovascular and respiratory systems of the human body and how the heart, blood vessels and lungs function at rest and during physical activity.

-- Collect and analyse information to explain how the musculoskeletal, cardiovascular and respiratory systems function - Evaluate the ethical and performance implications of practices and substances that enhance human movement written reports tests laboratory reports case study analysis'
+- 1. Collect and analyse information to explain how the musculoskeletal, cardiovascular and respiratory systems function - 2.
+Evaluate the ethical and performance implications of practices and substances that enhance human movement written reports tests structured questions laboratory reports case study analysis'